datalad/datalad/docs/source/basics.rst

     install canonical superdataset (alone, without subdatasets) in a `datasets.datalad.org/` subdirectory under the current directory ``datalad install -r ///openfmri``
+    installs the openfmri superdataset into an `openfmri/` subdirectory.
-    install openfmri superdataset with a collection of all datasets available from http://openfmri.org as subdatasets in the `openfmri/` subdirectory ``datalad install -g -J3 -r ///labs/haxby``
+    Additionally, the ``-r`` flag recursively downloads all datasets available from http://openfmri.org as subdatasets into the `openfmri/` subdirectory ``datalad install -g -J3 -r ///labs/haxby``
-    install the superdataset of the collection of datasets released by the lab of Dr. James V. Haxby with all subdatasets, while fetching all data files using 3 parallel download processes.
+    installs the superdataset of the collection of datasets released by the lab of Dr. James V. Haxby with all subdatasets, while fetching all data files using 3 parallel download processes.